Burnet County Community Emergency Response Team (CERT) Program

 Local government prepares for everyday emergencies.
 However, during a disaster, the number and scope of incidents can overwhelm conventional emergency services.
 The Community Emergency Response Team (CERT) program trains ordinary citizens in how to help themselves and their neighbors in the event of disasters.
 This valuable course is designed to help you protect yourself, your family, neighbors, and your neighborhood in an emergency situation.

 The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.
-CERT members also are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in their community.
-CERT Volunteers may be called upon to assist in organized disaster response as well.
+CERT members are encouraged to support emergency response agencies by taking a more active role in emergency preparedness projects in the community.
+CERT Volunteers may be called upon to assist in organized disaster response.

-CERT training is provided free-of-charge.
 Our program is a part of the Burnet County Office of Emergency Management.
 In addition to this initial basic training, CERT volunteers are offered continuing education classes in order to refresh and enhance their skills.
-We anticipate continued success in training our citizens to take personal responsibility for themselves and their families, and to support their community during an emergency or disaster in Burnet County.
+We anticipate continued success in training our citizens to take personal responsibility for themselves and their families, and to support their community during an emergency or disaster.

 CERT is about readiness, people helping people, rescuer safety and doing the greatest good for the greatest number.
 CERT is a positive and realistic approach to emergency and disaster situations where most of our citizens will initially be on their own and their actions can make a difference.

 If emergency res-ponders are not available people will have to rely on each other for help in order to meet their immediate life saving and life sustaining needs.